suncoast-devs/handbook/lessons/front-end-template-react/lecture.md

 npm install --save-dev vite-plugin-checker
 ```

-Open `src/vite.config.ts` and add the following to the top:
+Open `vite.config.ts` and add the following to the top:

 ```js
 import checker from 'vite-plugin-checker'